ElykDeer/nehebn2/readme.md

 ```
 # TODO...FIX the ugly main menu screen...seriously
 # TODO...maybe Separate each view into a class to make cleaning up the various view-dependent variables neater?
-# TODO...impliment color themes with the new color theme format courtesy of peter
+# TODO...implement color themes with the new color theme format courtesy of peter
-# TODO...impliment disassembly options
+# TODO...implement disassembly options
-# TODO...impliment scroll bars on windows?, and the setting to disable them
+# TODO...implement scroll bars on windows?, and the setting to disable them
-# TODO...impliment the ability to edit what we're seeing..
+# TODO...implement the ability to edit what we're seeing..
 Enter an insert mode in Hex view (or be in it by default like in BN proper), and have patches available in linear/cfg
-# TODO...impliment the ability to cursor into linear assembly lines.
+# TODO...implement the ability to cursor into linear assembly lines.
-# TODO...impliment undo!
+# TODO...implement undo!
 I think the API actually takes care of this for us nicely, but editing has to be implemented first and it'd be nice to snap the view back to whatever is being edited too
 # TODO...make sure this is deleted in the view's cleanup
 # TODO...make sure this is deleted in the view's cleanup
-# TODO...Impliment Wrap Around
+# TODO...Implement Wrap Around
-# TODO...Impliment Not Crashing On Moving Past Buffer
+# TODO...Implement Not Crashing On Moving Past Buffer
-# TODO...impliment xrefs window up/down, cursor, and selection mechanics
+# TODO...implement xrefs window up/down, cursor, and selection mechanics
 # TODO...FIX...stop clipping
 # TODO...FIX...will currently jump to the top of a block, also skips down in some cases?
 # TODO...make this for loop at least reasonably efficient...it's seriously just a clusterfuck right now
-# TODO...impliment parseInput_cfg_main
+# TODO...implement parseInput_cfg_main
 # TODO...FIX the lag induced by fetching the names of the functions (seems to take forever)
 # TODO...Turn into function name's highlight instead, sift text back over to the left
 # TODO...get and render xrefs in a more elegant manner
 # TODO...Turn into a linear disassembly line highlight instead, shift text back over to the left
-# TODO...impliment highlighting current position
+# TODO...implement highlighting current position
-# TODO...impliment render_cfg (still need to render actual graphs..)
+# TODO...implement render_cfg (still need to render actual graphs..)
 # TODO...seperate views into different functions
 # TODO...add some settings to the settings view
-# TODO...impliment live-refreshing the settings.json during run (add the key-binding and check for it here in the global input loop)
+# TODO...implement live-refreshing the settings.json during run (add the key-binding and check for it here in the global input loop)
 # TODO...support multi-key presses?
 Not sure if this already works or not
 ```